BeatrizCortes/Final-Grade-Project/09_Check_results/ReadMe.md

 |  Women |        Breast       |  Parents |       Prostate       |
 |  Women |        Breast       |  Brother |        Bladder       |

+This 5 individuals are the 0.34% of the test set.
 The two first are posible hereditary or familiar cancer.